Working together to achieve more

 “Life is a very simple exam, but most of us fail because we attempt to copy each other’s answers, without realising that everyone has got a different question paper.”

-I’ve long considered life to be a competition.
+I’ve often considered life to be a competition.
 And I’m not talking about those intentionally simple ones you see on daytime tv:

 What is the capital of France?

 - b) London

 Throughout evolution, our species has been fighting to survive and thrive.
 And these days, our jobs, relationships and day-to-day lives are abundant in competition.
 Not only are you competing with others, but everything out there is competing for you (where you shop, what you buy).
 You’re also competing with yourself; battling your own expectations and those instilled in you during your childhood.